Naman-Pal/SIHMON/ceng355wk09posterdraft.md

 -- SUMMARISED bullet points - each point preferably one line, maximum two lines.
 First 2-3 words of each bullet may act as header to convey the subject of the bullet. **Bold them ** for emphaisis.
 -- LEGIBLE - choose large enough font size.
 Should be comfortably readable by someone about 50-100cm away.
 -- DIAGRAMS - a picture is worth a thousand words.
 A well thought out and briefly notated diagram can vastly aid understanding.
 -- TABLES - are good at presenting data 2-5 columns max, 5-8 rows max.
-Again resist the remptation for high density of infomation - less is more.
+Again resist the temptation for high density of infomation - less is more.

 - [Poster Template](https://github.com/PrototypeZone/ceng355wk05hardwareconnstatus/blob/main/HUM_Poster_Template.pptx), upload updated pptx AND a pdf version.
 - Example [GreenSense](https://github.com/ryanmcadie/GreenSense/blob/4c6248bee2d33b034694df6a5dcf572f0dbefccd/Presentations/GreenSensePoster.pptx.pdf).